dojoengine/saya/README.md

 ## Katana provable mode

 Katana must be running in provable mode to be proven by Saya.
-All the following Katana commands are available starting Dojo `1.2.0`.
+All the following Katana commands are available from Dojo `1.2.0` and above.

 1. Use `katana init` to setup the chain spec, you can use the prompt or the following arguments: